 Without me asking, my husband declared that this copycat Chipotle barbacoa recipe was better than Chipotle.
 Sure, he’s a little biased, but it’s still the best compliment ever!
 I will add that this one is more spicy than Chipotle’s, so if you don’t like a lot of heat, you may want to reduce the amount of chile peppers in adobo sauce.
-I don’t recommend reducing the chili powder, though, as this provides a lot of flavor.

 The recipe is also freezer-friendly, so I like to have a batch on hand to thaw for a quick dinner.
 If you’re looking for healthy or low carb Mexican recipes, try it out – you won’t regret it.